MKKelvinHK/zacfos-skin-doc/README.md

 # **ZAC FOS's Skin Overview/List**
 ### This will always be kept up-to-date.
-(Current Revision: 1.2, 20th June 2020)
+(Current Revision: 1.3, 28th June 2021)

 * [**ZAC FOS Friend's Discord Server**](https://discord.gg/kbav6BW)
 * [**ZAC FOS's Livestream**](https://twitch.tv/zacfos)

-The list is maintained by **MKKelvinHK is tired#8208**.
+The list is maintained by **MKKelvinHK#8208**.
 If anything is broken or missing, please DM me on Discord.
 Thank you!
 The skins are **in order!** from newest to oldest.

 ## [**Hayate X Nana (Optimized)**](http://www.mediafire.com/file/08kfpug9wt0aial/Hayate_X_Nana_%2528Optimized%2529.osk/file)